The

 button to move the ball to the right for inswing to a right-hander.
 It’s

-like a banana to emphasise a coaching point or just move the ball gently
+a banana to emphasise a coaching point or just move the ball gently in

 of high class spin bowling.
 By simply angling the delivery